-Could be.
+Maybe when I was five or six years old.
 I mean, I knew ‘where’ he was.
-And sometimes, he visited.
-I remember two or three times that he had been on front-vacation for fourteen days, three weeks.
-So I knew that he was at war, not where exactly, but at war.
+And sometimes, he would visit us.
+I remember one or two times that he was on front-vacation for fourteen days, three weeks.
+So I knew that he was at war, but not where he was exactly.

 So soldiers did get time off to visit their families?

-Yeah, not on a regular basis or something, but I think if the situation allowed it – I never got to know how things were going at the front, my father never spoke about it, when he came back after war imprisonment-but that he came on a regular basis, no, no, no. Not like today, four month Afghanistan and then back, he came once a year at most.
+Yes, but not on a regular basis, it was more like five minutes to breathe.
+I never got to know how things were going at the front, my father never spoke about it, when he came back after war imprisonment, but he didn’t come home on a regular basis.
+Not like today, four months in Afghanistan and then back home.
+He came home once a year at most.

-So yeah, that was our thought; leaving at all cost at first, but everything did not work the way expected anymore.
-The Russian already was everywhere and we had nothing to set against him anymore, not in the sky, nor on ground, he was everywhere.
-And with his airplanes, he has been far ahead, bombed everything what was possible.
-Nothing worked out ordered anymore.
-Surely, it would have been nice if we would have been able to go from here to there straight away, but it did not work out.
-It was going till some place then there the railway was destroyed and then we had to go back again.
-So that really was totally ungeordnet and nobody knew where it eventually would end.
+At first we just wanted to leave, but nothing worked the way expected anymore.
+The Russians were already everywhere and we had nothing to set against them anymore, not in the sky, nor on the ground, they were everywhere.
+They were far ahead with their airplanes, bombing everything possible.
+Nothing was functioning the usual way anymore.
+Surely, it would have been nice if we had been able to go from here to there straight away, but it did not work out.
+[The train] went up to a certain place, then [it turned out] the railway was destroyed and we had to go back again.
+This was a real chaos and nobody knew where it would end.

-(laughs) Yeah, immediately.
+(laughs) Yes, immediately.
 That is something I remember precisely.
-That was in Pommern [region in Northeast Germany and Northwest Poland].
-I do not remember exact places though.
-We were in a house and in front of it, there was a meadow.
-And then they came down there [on the meadow] with their airplanes.
+It was in Pomerania [region in Northeast Germany and Northwest Poland].
+I do not remember, where exactly, though.
+We were in a house and there was a meadow in front of it.
+They came down there [landed on the meadow] with their airplanes.